-Job interviews may be nerve-wracking, but the tension can be significantly alleviated with a little preparation.
-The applicant should take some time to plan ahead and prepare every aspect of the day leading to the job interview.
+Job interviews can be nerve-wracking, but with a little planning, the anxiety can be considerably reduced.
+Take some time to plan ahead of time and prepare for every part of the day leading up to the job interview.

-First impressions mean a lot to most people and to employers especially because they may have years of experience of doing interviews and can tell a great deal about a person in the first few minutes.
-Here are some tips for getting ready for a job interview.
+Most people and employers value first impressions, especially employers who may have years of interviewing experience and can learn a lot about a person in the first few minutes.
+Here are some pointers on how to prepare for a job interview.

 1. Know The Company